kosmalex/tiny_processor/README.md

   1. `4'd12`: This is the size in bits of a single packet (8-bit data and 4-bit address).
 The `NB` counter is reset to this value only when the driver module initializes the processor.
   2. `4'd8`: During normal execution the processor sends or receives via SPI a single byte, so the counter is reset to this value.
   3. `NB - 1`: While the transaction through SPI is not yet complete the counter decrements by 1, to count the number of bytes sent or received.
-  4. `NB`: When one of the above is not true the counter does nothing.
+  4. `NB`: When none of the above is not true the counter does nothing.

 Once the counter's value reaches 1, it indicates that all bits have been received and so sets the `all_bits_received` signal.